Prior to starting my job at the Boone County Landfill almost 15 years ago now, I really didn’t know much about recycling.

 I remember back in the ’90s at a home show there were recycling containers available from local haulers.
 I knew you kept it separate from your trash, and it was sent somewhere other than the landfill.
 I’ve come a long way in my knowledge, but feel a need to learn so much more.

-The numbers on the bottoms (usually) of bottles and containers have a little triangle with a number in it.
-The Boone County Recycling Center takes numbers one and two, along with cardboard, cans, newspapers, magazines, cereal boxes, etc.
+The numbers usually on the bottoms of bottles and containers have a little triangle with a number in it.
+Greene County Recycling Center takes numbers 1 and 2 along with cardboard, cans, newspapers, magazines, cereal boxes, glass, etc.

 Marketability is key in what can be recycled and what is chosen to be accepted.
-A lot of items say they are recyclable, but if there isn’t a market for them, they become trash.
+A lot of items say they are recyclable, but if there isn’t a market for it, it becomes trash.
 Another key is having a marketable quantity.

 According to recycling industry information, No. 1 plastics are PET or PETE (polyethylene terephthalate).
 They can most often be found in soft drink, water and beer bottles.
 They can be recycled into polar fleece, fiber, tote bags, furniture, carpet, paneling, straps and occasionally new containers.

 No. 1 PET plastic is the most common for single-use bottled beverages because it is inexpensive, lightweight and easy to recycle.
 It poses low risk of leaching breakdown products.
 Material is in high demand by remanufacturers.
 No. 1 PET plastic is recycled into carpeting.